C(NN)FD -- a deep learning framework for turbomachinery CFD analysis: Results

-The comparison between the predicted flow field from \textit{C(NN)FD} and the CFD ground truth is presented for the worst performing case, where the discrepancy between the two was found to be the greatest in the hold out set.
+The comparison between the predicted flow field from \textit{C(NN)FD} and the CFD ground truth is presented for the worst performing case, where the prediction error was found to be the greatest in the holdout set.
 An overview of the differences in the flow field is presented by comparing the ground truth on the left, to the predictions on the right.
 The same locations and variables discussed in the comparison between the smallest and the largest clearance are presented.
 Fig. \ref{fig:2DWorst_Vx} shows the comparison for Axial Velocity and Fig. \ref{fig:2DWorst_Tt} for Total Temperature at \textit{R1Outlet}.
 Fig. \ref{fig:2DWorst_Pt} shows the comparison for Total Pressure at \textit{Blading\_Outlet}.
 Overall, excellent agreement is found, with the main flow features being reproduced correctly by the predictions.
 Only negligible differences can be found in the regions of high gradients, where the predictions are not as smooth as the ground truth.
-This is visually noticeable only for Fig. \ref{fig:2DWorst_Tt} near the casing where the errors are in the order of magnitude of less than $0.01 \%$, which corresponds to less than $0.1 ^\circ C$ and are within the numerical uncertainty of the CFD solver.
+This is visually noticeable only for Fig. \ref{fig:2DWorst_Tt} near the casing where the errors are in the order of magnitude of less than $0.01 \%$, which corresponds to less than $0.1 ^\circ C$ and are well within the numerical uncertainty of the CFD solver.

 Fig. \ref{fig:2DWorst_Error} shows an overview of the error between predictions and ground truth, with a peak value of $0.048 \%$ in the axial velocity at \textit{Blading\_Out}.
 This is less than one order of magnitude smaller compared to the range shown in Fig. \ref{fig:BiggestSmallest_Delta} for the comparison between smallest and largest clearance.
-This suggests that, in addition to the visual comparison of the flow features, the actual error in the contours is negligible when compared to the range in the dataset.
+Therefore, the actual error in the contours is negligible when compared to the range in the dataset.
 Moreover, the errors in the 2D contours predictions are very localised to regions with steep gradients and to only few nodes in the mesh.
 When performing mass-flow averaging to obtain the radial profiles, the discrepancies between ground truth and predictions are even less significant.
 Fig. \ref{fig:Worst_Radial} shows how the radial profiles for \textit{C(NN)FD} and CFD are effectively overlapping.
-It can be noticed how even the end-wall regions characterized by steeep gradients are well resolved by \textit{C(NN)FD}.
+It can be noticed how even the end-wall regions characterized by steep gradients are well resolved by \textit{C(NN)FD}.